chrishrb/gx.nvim/README.md

 * dependencies from `package.json` (e.g. line `"express": "^4.18.2",` in the `package.json` opens `https://www.npmjs.com/package/express`)
 * formulae and casks from `Brewfile` (e.g. line `brew "neovim"` in the `Brewfile` opens `https://formulae.brew.sh/formula/neovim`)
 * if there is no url found under the cursor, the word/selection is automatically searched on the web
+* supports user defined handlers to extend the functionality
 * support for macOS, Linux and Windows
 * more to come (jira issues, ..)